Footprint Science - IntroductionNot Translated

 This is the research question of the 21st century.
 If we are serious about sustainable development, there is no way around this question.
 If we do not design ways to live within the means of one planet, sustainability will remain elusive, which creates risks for economies and humanity as a whole.
 Living within the means of nature is a necessary precondition for sustainability.

 National Footprint Accounts measure the ecological resource use and resource capacity of nations over time.
-Based on approximately 6,000 data points per country per year, the Accounts calculate the Footprints of 232 countries, territories, and regions from 1961 to the present.
+Based on approximately 6,000 data points per country per year, the Accounts calculate the Footprints of more than 200 countries, territories, and regions from 1961 to the present.
 These accounts provide the core data that is needed for all Ecological Footprint analysis worldwide.

-Although these accounts provide the most comprehensive aggregate indicator of human pressure on ecosystems currently available, the National Footprint Accounts are a work in progress.
+Although these accounts provide the most comprehensive aggregate indicator of human pressure on ecosystems currently available, we update and improve the National Footprint Accounts every year.